moises-henriques/Python-Database-Dump/README.md

 ##  Final observations:

-- The configuration file is overriden after the code execution, so no sensitive data will be stored in plain text after the dump process.
+- The configuration file is removed after the code execution, so no sensitive data will be stored in plain text after the dump process.
 - The script must run in a python environment provided with all the dependencies listed in the import section bellow.
+- Before first execution the user must set an environment variable for the database password.
+The name of this variable should be given to the script using the -ev argument.

 ##  Any advices or suggestions: